dwavesystems/dwave-cloud-client/docs/index.rst

     connection-a|https://one.com,token-one
     connection-b|https://two.com,token-two

->>> conn = dwave_micro_client.Connection()
+>>> client = dwave.cloud.qpu.Client()
 # Will try to connect with the url `https://one.com` and the token `token-one`.

-It is also possible to create the connection using only the label or url, and the token will be retrived from the configuration.
+It is also possible to create the connection using only the label or url, and the token will be retrieved from the configuration.

->>> conn = dwave_micro_client.Connection('connection-a')
+>>> client = dwave.cloud.qpu.Client('connection-a')
 # Will try to connect with the url `https://one.com` and the token `token-one`.

->>> conn = dwave_micro_client.Connection('https://two.com')
+>>> client = dwave.cloud.qpu.Client('https://two.com')
 # Will try to connect with the url `https://two.com` and the token `token-two`.

 Classes
 -------

-.. autoclass:: Connection
+.. autoclass:: qpu.client.Client
     :members:

-.. autoclass:: Solver
+.. autoclass:: qpu.solver.Solver
     :members:

-.. autoclass:: Future
+.. autoclass:: qpu.computation.Future
     :members:

 Error Classes
 -------------

-.. autoclass :: SolverFailureError
-    :show-inheritance:

-.. autoclass :: CanceledFutureError
-    :show-inheritance:
+.. automodule:: dwave.cloud.exceptions